dainst/chronontology-backend/docs/rest-api-reference.md

 201 if created successfully.
 500 if there is an error.
 Like for example if the request body could not get JSON-parsed properly
+500 if object could not be updated or created due to an internal server error, like missing access to a datastore.
 ```

 ## PUT /:typeName/:id